Advertisement

 Spacing

-The spacing between two light poles should be roughly 2.5–3 times the height of the pole.
+The spacing between two light poles should be approximately 2.5 to 3 times the height of the pole.
 Shorter light poles should be installed at closer intervals.

 Light Cone